Electric Vehicles

 * if the rest stop has charging stalls (of course) but more are being added all the time and usually on or close to major routes.
 The car's navigation screen will let you know where they are and each one's current usage.

-All Teslas can be charged from any electric outlet, 120v or 240v and at any charging station including, Tesla Superchargers of course (up to 480v) and even from wind or solar power. (solar below)
+All Teslas can be charged from any electric outlet, 120v or 240v and at any charging station including Tesla (NACS) Superchargers of course (V3 to 400v, V4 up to 1000v) and even from wind or solar power. (solar below)

-A Tesla Semi at a Pepsi warehouse, early in 2023.
+A Tesla Semi at a Pepsi warehouse.
 Deliveries are ongoing and driven daily in various runs.
-100 are planned to be delivered by year's end.
+About 100+ are planned to be delivered during 2025.

 A Tesla Semi delivering an assortment of Tesla vehicles, including a Cybertruck, in September 2023